coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ```

-In the above code, token authentication is set up using the `jwks-rsa` and `express-jwt` libraries using the Auth0 API details.
+In the above code, token authentication is set up using the `jwks-rsa` and `express-jwt` libraries with the Auth0 API details.

 One the line `app.use(jwtCheck);`, the application is instructed to use the token check implemented to check that each request to the API comes with the correct token in its `Authorization` header.

-Now if you try to access the endpoint `http://localhost:1337/todos`, you will get an error that says **No authorization token was found**.
+Now if you try to access the endpoint `http://localhost:1337/todos` (remember to start your server by running `node server`), you will get an error that says **No authorization token was found**.
 This indicates that an access token is now required to access that endpoint

-In the following section, you would go ahead to add authentication to your Electronjs desktop application.
+In the next section, you would go ahead to add authentication to your Electronjs desktop application.

 ### Creating the Auth0 Application